 Flanged duct heaters slot into the vent to connect two vents which converge.
 Both the insert duct heater and flange duct heater can have a housing oriented at the side or bottom.
 They can also be used in tandem as required.

-To ensure your heater is sturdy and long-lasting we build a frame from thick galvanized steel, also preventing rust as much as possible.
-Our mounting flanges are designed for fast, easy, secure insertion into the heating duct.
+To ensure your heater is sturdy and long-lasting we build a frame from thick galvanized steel.
+This also prevents rust as much as possible.
+We design our mounting flanges for fast, easy, secure insertion into the heating duct.

 Wattco builds duct heaters to be as dependable and long-lasting as possible, but there are a few factors which can affect the heater’s performance.
 These variables are the watt density used with the heater and the material the sheath is made of.